wmbusmeters/wmbusmeters/README.md

 will listen and print the header information of any telegram it hears.

 # Builds and runs on GNU/Linux MacOSX (with recent XCode), and FreeBSD
+(For MacOSX do `brew install librtlsdr libusb` which takes such a long time that the MacOSX travis build is disabled for the moment.)

 `./configure && make && make test`